CONGRATULATIONS TO THE "2012 GLOBAL PILOT AWARD WINNER": "adam-retort":

-Phone call with Mr. Luggy from South Germany (Bavaria): He is a farmer and he is doing carbonisation occasionaly
+Phone call with Mr. Luggy HUTTER from South Germany (Bavaria): He is a farmer and he is doing carbonisation

-when time allows.
-He is very satisfied because he can do charbonization now alone as a single person (traditional carbonisation needs a team of persons).
-He also appreciates the he can complete
+occasionally when time allows.
+He is very satisfied because he can do carbonisation now alone as a single person (traditional carbonisation needs a team of persons).
+He also appreciates that he can

 He is operating the retort since October 2006, Luggy, Bad Kohlgrub,